 Handwriting practice doesn't have to be dreaded by your homeschooler!
 Although it can be challenging to make worksheets fun, I've tried to incorporate color and creative activities for more enjoyable interaction with your child.

 One easy way to do this is by breaking out colorful Play-Dough so your child can pat and roll the dough into letter shapes.
 This gives your child a fun, sensory stimulation task which will reinforce the lesson just learned.
+You can also find ideas on how to introduce letters through activities in my units on The Alphabet and Consonant Letters.
+You can find links to both of these lessons at the bottom of this page.

 Click on the pictures below to open a printable file in another tab.